PacifistaPx0/Mini-Bank-Application/README.md

 # Mini Bank Application
- bank management system in Java
+ bank management system in Java and MySQL